eduardz1/Master-Thesis/chapters/theory.typ

 While the 2D elastic case was the one we were mostly focused on in the parallelization, each configurations differs greatly from one another.
 For 3D configurations, we noticed that initializing the Cartesian mapping in `dg_init_cartesian_map` was one of the slowest routines, depending on the mesh size, that could have more impact than the @MUMPS factorization step.
 A peculiarity of using a direct solver instead of an iterative one, is that the factorization step for the sparse matrix is done only once before solving for many right-hand sides, but this operation is order of magnitudes slower than the solving step.
 Other configurations, with varying polynomial orders, are bottlenecked by file I/O and would benefit from distributing the file I/O across the @MPI processes or the usage of distributed storage solutions.

 The complicated configuration and the need to recompile the code each time with different compiler wrappers made it cumbersome to use in the long run, for the later benchmarks we instead used the `gprofng` tool, which enabled faster iterations and broader compatibility in the clusters.

-#figure(
-  image("../resources/imgs/paraview_summary.svg"),
-  placement: top,
-  caption: [ParaProf's summary view for a 2D elastic wave propagation simulation, where each bar corresponds to a thread and represents the time spent in each routine of the benchmark.
-In blue and red, is the time spent on the `hdg_build_quadrature_int_2D` routine, in yellow, the time spent on the `hdg_build_Ainv_2D`, the orange section corresponds to the time spent by @LAPACK:short to inverse the matrix in the previous routine.
-The purple section is the overhead caused by the TAU instrumentation.]
-    + context {
-      if state("image-outline").get() { linebreak(justify: true) }
-    },
-) <paraprof-summary>

 == Clusters Used in this Work <clusters>